 - Spoon the mixed ingredients into a quart-sized canning jar or ceramic crock.

 - Press down on the carrot/salt/ginger/whey mixture as hard as you can using a spoon or the back of your fist.
 Push it down so that the brine rises up to cover the carrots.
 If there’s no brine, make some with a bit of filtered water and some more salt (1 tablespoon of salt per cup of water).
 Pour just enough brine in to cover the carrot mixture.

 - Seal and let sit at room temperature out of direct sunlight for five to 10 days.
 Taste test and move the jar to cold storage (or your fridge) once the taste is to your liking.

-(Read This Next: The 9 Best Probiotic Foods That Aren’t Yogurt)
+(You’ll Also Love: The 9 Best Probiotic Foods That Aren’t Yogurt)